-- what is it that you have seen/heard/noticed which concerns you?
-Remember if you have noticed a mark on the pupil, it is really important to complete an attached body map, giving an indication of the shape, size and location of the mark. - the place and time that it happened or the names of any witnesses - clear and factual information about what you have seen/heard/noticed?
-If you have included your opinion in your report, have you made it clear that this is your opinion? - full names of those involved and where possible, reference to staff roles? - why what you have seen/heard/noticed concerns you?
-What are worried will happen if this concern/incident is not responded to? - any actions you have already taken? - whether you have spoken to parents/carers about the concern/incident?
+- 1. Date and time the incident occurred - 2.
+What is it that you have seen/heard/noticed which concerns you?
+Remember if you have noticed a mark on the pupil, it is really important to complete an attached body map, giving an indication of the shape, size and location of the mark. - 3.
+Clear and factual information about what you have seen/heard/noticed?
+If you have included your opinion in your report, have you made it clear that this is your opinion? - 4.
+Full names of those involved and where possible, reference to staff roles? - 5.
+Why what you have seen/heard/noticed concerns you?
+What are worried will happen if this concern/incident is not responded to? - 6.
+Any actions you have already taken? - 7.
+Whether you have spoken to parents/carers about the concern/incident (teachers only)?
 Remember, you may need to seek advice from a member of the safeguarding team if you are unsure about whether speaking to the parent may increase the risk to the pupil.
-If the parent is the alleged perpetrator you must always seek advice from the Safeguarding Team before speaking to the parent/carer.
+If the parent is the alleged perpetrator you must always seek advice from the School Safeguarding Team before speaking to the parent/carer.